RenanArantes/wow-status/README.md

-Here is a draft for your README.md file:

 # WoW Status

 WoW Status is a Node.js application that checks the status of World of Warcraft servers from Blizzard's status page and verifies if the servers are online or offline.